Thursday, March 31, 2005

 The two sides have almost concluded the arrangements for facilitating their airline passengers to travel between the two countries under a code-sharing system as well.

 It will be the first-ever deal of its nature in the PIA's history.
 By code sharing with Chinese airline, China's entire airspace would be opened for Pakistan.
+With one ticket or boarding card, Pakistani citizens would be able to visit several cities in China.

 Similarly, the passengers of China Southern Airline will be able to travel through PIA to any of its destination in Pakistan, by using the same document.